 Fireweed is a well known wildflower (OK, a weed) in Alaska.
 In summer you’ll see fireweed all over Alaska, like a velvety blanket of bright pink.
 It is one of the first plants to come alive after a forest or brush fire.
 Isn’t that amazing?
 It multiplies very quickly (that’s probably why they call it a weed and not a flower).
-Fireweed looks like large tall green stalks with bright pink color flowers.
+Fireweed looks like large tall green stalks with bright dark pink magenta color flowers.
 The rich pink flowers are one reason how fireweed got its name.
 Usually in July, you will see them bloom starting in the middle of the stalk.
 The flowers continue to bloom one above the other ones until the pretty pink flowers reach the top of the stalk.
 They are truly gorgeous!
 I personally think they should be Alaska’s state flower!

 In August, the flowers on the lower part of the stalk start falling off and they turn to seed, a fluffy like cotton.
 Very awesome!
-The wind carries the cotton off to reseed for the next year and this is when Alaskans say………… there are about six weeks until winter begins.
+The wind carries the cotton off to reseed for the next year and this is when Alaskans say………… "there are about six weeks until winter begins!"

 They say the inside of the fireweed stem is nutritious and is used to make jelly, syrup, ice cream, ointments, soaps, lotions, honey, and the early leaves are used in salads.
 I bet you didn’t know that!

 Did you also know you can buy fireweed seed in Wal-Mart, Fred Meyers, and Safeway?
-Many who come to visit and want to take home a little “Alaska” will take it home and grow their own fireweed!
+Many who come to visit and want to take home a little “Alaska”, will take it home and grow their own fireweed!